asprague/django-sky-visitor/README.md

   * Invitations
   * Password rules

+This library addresses many of the problems discussed on the Django wiki about [how to improve contrib.auth](https://code.djangoproject.com/wiki/ContribAuthImprovements).

 # Usage
 Throughout this app, any class beginning with `Email` indicates that it is for use with email-only authentication systems.